Open Source Code Vulnerabilities

 A much smarter policy would be to patch vulnerabilities virtually in real-time with a web application firewall.
 It’s different from network layer firewalls and has especially been designed to shield vulnerabilities from attacks without any code changes.

 Organizations have accepted it as the next layer of defense, which when fully managed through security analysts can even fix business logic flaws and limit attacks on the basis of acceptable user behavior policies.

-In the years to come, open source web application components are expected to save billions to organizations across the world.
-It has undeniably grown synonymous to efficiency and adaptability, but only when the risks are evaluated and managed intelligently.
-Open source security is eventually based on steps that you take to protect application structure from vulnerabilities and also the ability to mitigate attack attempts if somehow these vulnerabilities cannot be patched immediately.
+In the years to come, open-source web application components are expected to save billions to organizations across the world.
+It has undeniably grown synonymous with efficiency and adaptability, but only when the risks are evaluated and managed intelligently.
+Open-source security is eventually based on steps that you take to protect application structure from vulnerabilities and also the ability to mitigate attack attempts if somehow these vulnerabilities cannot be patched immediately.